-FORT HOOD, Texas – Fort Hood authorities have officially confirmed the human remains are those belonging to Vanessa Guillen.
+FORT HOOD, Texas (FOX 44) – Fort Hood authorities have officially confirmed the human remains are those belonging to Vanessa Guillen.

 This was addressed in a press conference on Monday evening.
 Using DNA samples, the remains were identified by the Armed Forces Medical Examiner System at Dover Air Force Base in Delaware.